juju/docs/src/en/clouds.md

    the regular (paid) Oracle cloud is built-in.
 See [Oracle Compute][clouds-oracle] for both types of accounts.

-   You will first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.
+   You will first need to make one or more Ubuntu images available via the Oracle web dashboard.
+See the [Ubuntu images][clouds-oracle-images] section.

    To add an Oracle Compute cloud, you need to supply a name you wish to call it and the unique API endpoint.